Tanvir Mishuk: Early life and education

 Mishuk graduated with a degree in Business Administration from North South University in Dhaka, Bangladesh.
 He began his career in telecommunications, founding Telekom Asia in Singapore in 2009.
 The company grew to become a notable mobile operator in the region.
-He later served as Managing Director of Sigma Telecom, which, during his tenure, became one of the leading International Gateway (IGW) operators in Bangladesh.
+He later served as Managing Director of Sigma Telecom, which, during his tenure, became one of the leading international gateway (IGW) operators in Bangladesh.

 Career

 In 2019, Mishuk played a key role in the launch of Nagad, a mobile financial service (MFS) that aimed to increase financial inclusion in Bangladesh.
-Operated as a public-private partnership with the Bangladesh Post Office, Nagad introduced several innovations, including a digital Know Your Customer (e-KYC) onboarding process using national identification, USSD-based access for feature phone users, and a system enabling transfers to non-registered recipients.
+Operated as a public-private partnership with the Bangladesh Post Office, Nagad introduced several innovations, including a digital know your customer (e-KYC) onboarding process using national identification, USSD-based access for feature phone users, and a system enabling transfers to non-registered recipients.
 The platform was also used for distributing government disbursements such as social welfare benefits and COVID-19 relief payments through a secure biometric system.

 Following his work at Nagad, Mishuk established RegTech Bangladesh, a company that provides technology solutions for regulatory compliance, including real-time KYC/AML screening, identity verification, and digital onboarding.
 In 2025, the company expanded internationally by securing a government contract in Turkey.

 In addition to his work in mobile finance and regulatory technology, Mishuk has been involved in the development of Nagad Digital Bank PLC, the country's first digital bank.
 The initiative is designed to provide mobile-based banking services, with features such as AI-driven credit scoring, micro-savings, and collateral-free lending.

 A Dhaka court dismissed a general diary filed on 12 September 2024 by Nagad Administrator Badiuzzaman Dider against Mishuk, citing a WhatsApp message as threatening.
 The general diary was dismissed during a hearing on 20 October 2024, according to Banani Police Station.
-On 4 June 2025, the Anti-Corruption Commission filed a case against nine individuals, including Mishuk, for allegedly embezzling Tk 645 crore through e-money forgery between March 2021 and November 2024.
-ACC Assistant Director Mohammad Shahjahan Miraz filed the case at the Dhaka-1 integrated district office.